 An exercise science degree program teaches students about the ways exercise can factor into a healthy lifestyle or be used for a specific purpose, such as athletic training.
-Courses may cover the biomechanics of movement, principles of athletic training, fitness for special populations and recreation management.
+It is intended for those who wish to pursue careers in an allied health field, or enroll in a graduate program for fitness, nutrition or human health.

 Bachelor of Science in Exercise Science